netxms/netxms-doc/admin/database-monitoring.rst

 Configuration
 -------------

-You can specify one or multiple PostgreSQL server instances in the PostgreSQL section.
+Configuration of PostgreSQL subagent is done in agent configuration file (nxagentd.conf).
+One or multiple PostgreSQL server instances can be specified.
 In case of single server definition simply set all required parameters under ``[pgsql]`` section.
 In multi server configuration define each server instance under ``pgsql/servers/<name>`` section with unique ``<name>`` for each server.
 If no id provided ``<name>`` of the section will be used as a server id.

 It is not necessary to configure connections to more than one database on the same PostgreSQL server instance.

 Each server definition supports the following parameters: